JKWA/func_dart_core/README.md

 This design has the potential to introduce bugs and unexpected crashes, especially if proper precautions are not taken before accessing `leftValue`.
 While the exception message is clear, relying on runtime exceptions for flow control is generally discouraged as it goes against the principle of writing predictable and fail-safe code.

-### The Recommended Alternative
+### The Recommended Alternatives

-In lieu of these helper functions, it's more idiomatic and safer in Dart to use direct type checks.
-For example:
+In lieu of these helper functions, it's more idiomatic and safer in Dart to use direct type checks or mapping functions.

+#### Direct Type Checks

+For `Either`:

 ```dart
 if (myEither is Left<ErrorType, SuccessType>) {